 4. Keep Healthy Snacks In The Dorm Room

 Staying up late and burning the midnight oil is a classic college stereotype that is all too true for many college students today.
 Staying up later means eating later, but the later the night goes on, it can be a hassle for a student to cook a healthy meal in their dorm.
 The easy solution?
 Grab a bag of chips or cookies from the campus store.

 These unhealthy snacks can contribute to extra body fat, especially if you aren’t trying to limit your high calorie food intake throughout the day.
 However, it’s fairly easy to replace these with healthy options.
 Here’s a couple high-energy snacks that won’t add on the extra pounds:

 - Fat-Free Yogurt

 - Turkey Jerky

 5. Stay Positive!

 College is a time of many changes.
-For the first time, many young men and women are making many decisions for themselves they have not had to make before.
-Many of them are also getting used to living with complete strangers, which can add another layer of unexpected stress.
+For the first time, many students are making many decisions for themselves.
+Many of them are also getting used to living with complete strangers, which may lead to conflicts and increase stress.